All About Leather? Ask Shalu!

 Vegetable tanning provides a more traditional, or a 'vintage' look to the leather.
 It also allows for easier crafting and embossing.

-At Soulful Collection, we use vegetable leather that gives leather its unique natural characteristics, without any use of chemicals.
+At Rustic Town, we use vegetable leather that gives leather its unique natural characteristics, without any use of chemicals.

 Thus, these were some of the questions that I hope have managed to answer to the best of my abilities.
 Hope the list covered most of the basic questions, along with some trivia as an icing on the cake!
 The aim was to provide a deeper look into the world of leather.
 I